 Manifesto

 Our name derives from Hélène Cixous’ seminal essay, ‘Laugh of the Medusa’, in which the theorist strives to reclaim Medusa, arguing that she must write, and define, herself.
-And so, MEDUSA is a platform which publishes and curates thoughtful pieces and creative work by women and people of marginalised genders.
+And so, MEDUSA began its life as a platform which nurtured thoughtful critical pieces and creative work by women and people of marginalised genders.

-While MEDUSA takes its name from 1970s French Feminism, our approach to gender, and creativity, moves past this context.
-For us, Medusa cannot be reduced to a narrative of biological essentialism, in which creativity and selfhood can only be achieved by drawing on the reproductive female body.
-Instead, as a posthuman gorgon, Medusa defies binary definitions and offers us transformative transcendence.
+While MEDUSA takes its name from 1970s French Feminism, our approach to gender, and creativity moved past this context.
+For us, Medusa could not be reduced to a narrative of biological essentialism, in which creativity and selfhood could only be achieved by drawing on the reproductive female body.
+Instead, as a posthuman gorgon, Medusa defied binary definitions and offered us the transformative transcendence that Cixous seeks in embodied language.

 Featured artwork: The Kiss, Auguste Rodin